 Are you interested in photographing the Portland Japanese Garden?
-Do you enjoy seeing beautiful pictures of nature?
-If you answered yes to either of these questions, this article is for you.
-The article begins with a brief history of the Garden, then discusses photography logistics for landscape / nature photographers and concludes with a collection of photography tips.
+If you have ever wondered exactly how to create stunning landscape pictures in the Garden, this article is for you.
+The article begins with a brief history of the Garden, then discusses photography logistics for landscape / nature photographers and concludes with a collection of tips to help you create compelling photographs in the Garden.
 The images featured here represent my very best work from the Portland Japanese Garden and each is available for purchase as a limited-edition fine art print.

 Since my first visit to the Garden in 2011, I have been absolutely mesmerized by the place.
 Often considered to be one of the most authentic Japanese gardens outside of Japan, the Portland Japanese Garden is a true gem in the city of Portland, Oregon.
 Although it’s located in the heart of the city, the Garden offers visitors a quiet place to find peace and serenity.
 It’s one of my favorite spots to escape from the hustle and bustle of city life and it’s a stunningly beautiful location for landscape photography.
 The Garden is delightful any time of year, but the explosion of color which occurs in autumn is truly exceptional.

 - Location: The entrance to the Portland Japanese Garden is located at 611 SW Kingston Ave, Portland, OR 97205

 - Winter/Fall Hours: Wednesday-Monday 10:00AM - 4:30PM, Member Hours: 8:00AM - 10:00AM

 - Summer Hours: Wednesday-Monday 10:00AM - 5:00PM, Member Hours: 8:00AM - 10:00AM